A black background with a white geometric symbol consisting of a triangle with a circle inside and three extending lines with pointed ends.

 Examples

-• Event horizons of black holes — Causal frontiers.
+• Event horizons of black holes — causal frontiers.

-• The observable universe — Perceptual frontier.
+• The observable universe — a perceptual frontier.

 Role in the Model

-The horizon is not the end of reality, only the edge of knowing.
+The horizon is not the end of reality.